century-arcade/xd/doc/about.md

 The xd [design](/doc) is intentionally textpunk and therefore platform-agnostic.
 Anyone can contribute or consume data with only a few minutes of work.

+The system is designed to have minimal dependencies and to degrade gracefully.
+At the very least, the last generated update should remain available until the world economy collapses in 2038.
 # Contribute

 ## Submit crosswords for analysis or inclusion to submit@xd.saul.pw (as attachments: .puz, .ipuz, .xd, .pdf, or .zip of these).
 [More Info]